VeritasVox/Holy-Scripture-and-Doctrinal-Categories/README.md

 > *"If anyone has no love for the Lord, let him be accursed."* (1 Corinthians 16:22)

 > *"They perish because they refused to love the truth and so be saved."* (2 Thessalonians 2:10)

+### Trinitarian Coherence: All Three Persons Rightly Understood

+It is insufficient to affirm orthodox Christology while maintaining heretical views of the Father or the Spirit.
+The doctrine of God is indivisible—to misrepresent one person of the Trinity is to worship a false god, even if the other two persons are rightly confessed.

+**The Trinitarian Requirement:**
+- The **Father** must be confessed as sovereign, omnipotent, and whose will is never ultimately frustrated by creatures (Isaiah 46:10; Ephesians 1:11)
+- The **Son** must be confessed as fully God and fully man, whose atoning work actually accomplishes what the Father intended (John 6:37-39; 17:2)
+- The **Spirit** must be confessed as God, whose regenerating work is effectual and not subject to ultimate human veto (John 3:8; 6:63; Ezekiel 36:26-27)

+**The Unity of Divine Will:**
+The three persons share one divine essence and therefore one divine will in purpose and power, though they have distinct roles in the economy of salvation (*opera trinitatis ad extra sunt indivisa* - the external works of the Trinity are undivided).
+Any system that posits ultimately conflicting wills between the persons, divine frustration by human resistance, or impotence in accomplishing the decreed purposes of salvation has not merely erred on soteriology—it has embraced a false doctrine of God.

+**Examples of Functional Tritheism:**

+**Arminian soteriology**, when consistently applied, results in:
+- The **Father** willing to save all people without exception
+- The **Son** dying to make salvation possible for all without actually securing it for any
+- The **Spirit** attempting to regenerate all hearers but being ultimately resistible by human will

+This creates three divine persons with:
+- **Different ultimate intentions** (Father wills all saved, but not all are saved)
+- **Frustrated purposes** (God's saving will is thwarted by human choice)
+- **Impotent execution** (The Spirit's regenerating work can be finally resisted)

+This is not the triune God of Scripture, but three separate divine beings whose wills can conflict and whose purposes can be defeated.
+It functionally denies divine omnipotence, the efficacy of Christ's atonement, and the sovereignty of the Spirit's work.

+**The Test:**
+Ask: Does this system require that the Father, Son, and Spirit have ultimately conflicting wills?
+Does it make the success of salvation dependent on human will rather than divine will?
+Does it posit divine purposes that can be finally frustrated?
+If yes to any of these, the system has not merely erred on soteriology—it has departed from trinitarian orthodoxy.

+**Other Examples:**
+- **Modalism** - denies the distinct persons (Father, Son, Spirit are just modes of one person)
+- **Arianism** - denies the full deity of the Son
+- **Subordinationism** - makes the Son or Spirit ontologically inferior to the Father
+- **Tritheism** (explicit) - three separate gods cooperating
+- **Functional Tritheism** - orthodox language about three persons, but systems that require conflicting wills or frustrated purposes

+All of these constitute worship of a false god, regardless of which person is misrepresented.

 ### Case Examples